How to import a public SSL certificate into a JVM

 This Knowledge Base article was written specifically for the Atlassian Server platform.
 Due to the Functional differences in Atlassian Cloud, the contents of this article cannot be applied to Atlassian Cloud applications.

-When connecting two servers via HTTPS, the public SSL certificate from each server must be loaded on to the other server.
+When connecting two servers via HTTPS, the public SSL certificate from each server must be added to the other server's JVM truststore.

 There are 2 ways to import a public SSL certificate into a JVM: